meg-gutshall/meg-gutshall.github.io/_posts/2019-02-15-whats_up_with_that_sinatra_env.markdown

 require 'sinatra/activerecord/rake'
 ```

 This loads Rake tasks from the `sinatra-activerecord` gem.
-A custom Rake task is defined on Lines 8-10 which starts a new Pry session.
+A custom Rake task is defined on Lines 8&ndash;10 which starts a new Pry session.

 ## Environment.rb

-Now let’s check out our `config/environment.rb` file.
+Now let’s check out our `config/environment.rb` file, where we load all of the app's dependencies, from gems to database connections.

 ![Picture of environment.rb](https://meghangutshall.com/uploads/new/complex-forms-environment.jpg)